-- A) The Course Assessment Committee shall comprise. - □ General Course Coordinator (GCC)/Chairperson - □ Two Branch Course Coordinators. (as members) - □ The Programme's External Examiner. (as a member) - B) The Course Assessment Committee shall conduct the following main tasks: - 1.
-Review TMAs, MTAs and Final Exam samples; - 2.
-Deliberate on the course results

-C) The Course Assessment Committee shall submit its report to the Faculty Examinations Committee (FEC).
+- A) The Course Assessment Committee(CAC) shall comprise: - GCC/Chairperson. - Two Branch Course Coordinators as members. - The course external examiner as a member. - B) The CAC shall conduct the following main tasks: - Review course continuous assessment (TMAs, MTAs) and final exam samples. - Deliberate on course results. - C) The CAC shall submit its report to the Faculty Examination Committee.